principal-aaas/The_Love_Wordlist/README.md

 Replace 'Jane'&'Doe' in the wordlist template with the name of your target's significant other with all the following case permutations: jane	first name: all lower.
 JANE	first name: all upper.
-For example, if the first name of your target's girlfriend is Jill, Find all instances of 'JANE' & Replace with 'JILL'
+For example, if the first name of your target's girlfriend is Michelle, Find all instances of 'JANE' & Replace with 'MICHELLE'
 Jane	first name: first letter capitalized. doe	  last name: all lower.
-For example, if the last name of your target's girlfriend is Smith, Find all instances of 'doe' & Replace with 'smith'
+For example, if the last name of your target's girlfriend is McCarthy, Find all instances of 'doe' & Replace with 'mccarthy'
 DOE	  last name: all upper.
 Doe	  last name: first letter capitalized.